LaPingvino/wukkie.uk/GETTING_STARTED.md

 # Getting Started with Wukkie.uk

-This guide will get you up and running with the Wukkie.uk proof-of-concept in under 10 minutes.
+This guide will get you up and running with the **privacy-first** Wukkie.uk platform in under 10 minutes.
+Our system uses geo hashtags instead of exact GPS coordinates to protect your privacy while enabling effective community issue reporting.

 ## 📋 Prerequisites